-- 1. Each program has an outdoor play area: - a. with at least seventy-five (75) square feet of usable outdoor space per child for at least fifty percent (50%) of the licensed capacity of the program; or - b. with at least seventy-five (75) square feet of usable outdoor space per child, as designated by a schedule of use, subject to approval by the Department. - 2.
+- 1. Each program has an outdoor play area: - With at least seventy-five (75) square feet of usable outdoor space per child for at least fifty percent (50%) of the licensed capacity of the program; or - b.
+With at least seventy-five (75) square feet of usable outdoor space per child, as designated by a schedule of use, subject to approval by the Department. - 2.
 If the licensed facility does not have access to usable outdoor space the program must submit a plan for outdoor play, subject to approval by the Department. - 3.
 The outdoor play area is required to be surrounded by a permanent structure.
-If a fence is used, it must be
+If a fence is used, it must be - a.
+At least four feet (4') in height when measured from the ground; and - b.
+Maintained in accordance with the American Society for Testing and Materials. - 4.
+If equipment that requires children's feet to leave the ground is used, it must: - a.
+Be anchored into the ground; - b.
+Be maintained and in good repair, in accordance with United States Consumer Product Safety Commission Standards; and - Have safety surfacing that is maintained and in good repair, in accordance with United States Consumer Product Safety Commission Standards. - 5.
+Outdoor trampolines are prohibited. - 6.
+If sandboxes are used, they must be covered when not in use. - 7.
+School Age programs operating in a public, private, or parochial school approved by the Rhode Island Department of Education are subject to the Rhode Island Department of Education requirements for outdoor space. - 8.
+Programs with a pool must comply with the Rhode Island Department of Health Rules and Regulations for Licensing of Aquatic Venues, 216-RICR-50-05-4.

-- a. at least four (4) feet in height when measured from the ground; and - b. maintained in accordance with the American Society for Testing and Materials. - 4.
-If equipment that requires children's feet to leave the ground is used, it must: - a. be anchored into the ground; - b. be maintained and in good repair, in accordance with United States Consumer Product Safety Commission Standards; and - c. have safety surfacing that is maintained and in good repair, in accordance with United States Consumer Product Safety Commission Standards. - 5.
-Outdoor trampolines are prohibited. - a.
-If sandboxes are used, they must be covered when not in use. - 6.
-School Age programs operating in a public, private, or parochial school approved by the RI Department of Education are subject to the RI Department of Education requirements for outdoor space. - 7.
-Programs with a pool must comply with the RI Department of Health Rules and Regulations for Licensing Swimming and Wading Pools, Hot Tubs, and Spas. - a.
+- a.
 The pool license must be posted in a visible area. - b.
-If a program's pool has been deemed by the RI Department of Health as a status of "voluntary close" it is not permitted for children's use, until such time that the RI Department of Health changes the status. - c.
+If a program's pool has been deemed by the Rhode Island Department of Health as a status of "voluntary close" it is not permitted for children's use, until such time that the Rhode Island Department of Health changes the status. - c.
 The use of diving boards is not permitted.